-The (benefit) provision for income taxes for the first quarter of 2002 results in an effective tax rate of (40.0)% of pretax loss, as compared to 28.7% of pretax income for the first quarter of 2001.
-The tax benefit in the first quarter of 2002 is the result of the pretax loss reported in the period.
-The tax rates associated with the tax benefit in the first quarter of 2002 is higher than the provision rates in the first quarter of 2001 because of the proportional impact of our marginal tax rate applied to operating income and non taxable investment income.
+The (benefit) provision for income taxes for the second quarter of 2002 and first six months of 2002 results in an effective tax rate of (42.5)% and (40.6)% of pretax loss, as compared to (25.8)% and 30.0% for the same calendar periods of 2001.
+The tax benefit in the 2002 periods and the second quarter of 2001 is the result of the pretax loss reported in those periods.
+The tax rates associated with the tax benefit in the 2002 periods is higher than the benefit rate for the second quarter of 2001 and the provision rate for the first six months of 2001 because of the proportional impact of our marginal tax rate applied to operating income and non taxable investment income.
 The effective rate for all periods presented is different than the combined federal and state statutory rates primarily because of tax-exempt investment income and tax credits.